janet-lang/jpm/README.md

 # jpm

-JPM is the Panet Project Manager tool.
+JPM is the Janet Project Manager tool.
 It is for automating builds and downloading dependencies of Janet projects.
 This project is a port of the original `jpm` tool (which started as a single file script) to add more functionality, clean up code, make more portable and configuable, and